alexravan/ncdntt/README.md

 in class with roles, people, and people's roles, to allow users to have multiple permissions within the organization based on their roles at the institution.

-We have a single table for ticets that requires all of the relevant information for tickets, and also required booleans for "isclosed" so we can easily query our DB for a list of open tickets, and populate our page with them.
+We have two tables for tickets that require all of the relevant information for tickets, one for closed and one for open tickets.
+These tables lin to IDs of tickets in the table that contains all tickets.
+This will allow for fast closing and reopening of tickets, as well as the fast population of the Timeline -- we will only have to go through open tickets and not all tickets, which saves time as the app's life grows longer and more tickets become closed.

+In addition, all tickets have a field for category, which link with an ID to a table with a list of categories -- such as "Fire" or "Chemical Spill."

 ## Wireframe Design Rationale